The character correspondence in the stable range over a p-adic field: Introduction.

+In this note we verify a weaker version of this conjecture for dual pairs in the stable range over a p-adic field.

-\section{\bf Introduction}
+\section{\bf Introduction. \rm}

-For a real irreducible dual pair $(\G,\G')$ with the rank of $\G'$ less or equal to the rank of $\G$ \cite{PrzebindaCauchy} provides an integral kernel operator $\Chc$ which maps the distribution character $\Theta_{\Pi'}$ of an irreducible admissible representation $\Pi'$ of $\wt\G'$ to an invariant eigendistribution $\Theta'_{\Pi'}$ on the group $\wt\G$ with the correct infinitesimal character in the sense of the infinitesimal character correspondence, see \cite{BerPrzeCHC_inv_eig} and \cite{PrzebindaInfinitesimal}.
+For a real irreducible dual pair $(\G,\G')$ with the rank of $\G'$ less or equal to the rank of $\G$ \cite{PrzebindaCauchy} provides an integral kernel operator $\Chc$ which maps the distribution character $\Theta_{\Pi'}$ of an irreducible admissible representation $\Pi'$ of $\wt\G'$ to an invariant eigendistribution $\Theta'_{\Pi'}$ on the group $\wt\G$ with the correct infinitesimal character, \cite{BerPrzeCHC_inv_eig}.
 If the pair is in the stable range with $\G'$ the smaller member and if the representation is unitary, then $\Theta'_{\Pi'}=\Theta_\Pi$, where $\Pi$ is associated to $\Pi'$ via Howe's correspondence, \cite{PrzebindaStableUnitary}.
-The same happens if $\G'=\Ug_{p',q'}$ and $\G=\Ug_{p,q}$ with $p'+q'=p+q$ and $\Pi'$ is a discrete series representation, \cite{Merino2021discreteseries}.
-The acronym $\Chc$ stands for the Cauchy Harish-Chandra integral, because as explained in \cite{PrzebindaCauchy}, the construction gives a direct link from the Cauchy determinantal identity through Harish-Chandra's theory of the semisimple orbital integrals to Howe's correspondence.
+The acronym $\Chc$ stands for the Cauchy Harish-Chandra integral, because as explained in \cite{PrzebindaCauchy} the construction gives a direct link from the Cauchy determinantal identity through Harish-Chandra's theory of the semisimple orbital integrals to Howe's correspondence.
+This construction was transferred to the $p$-adic case in \cite{LokePrzebinda_chc_padic_def}.

-The purpose of this article is to transfer the construction of \cite{PrzebindaCauchy} to the p-adic case.
-We provide the precise definition of the integral kernel operator $\Chc$ and formulate a conjecture that roughly $\Theta'_{\Pi'}=\Theta_\Pi$.
-Since this takes a considerable space, and leave reporting on some properties of the new p-adic $\Chc$ for future papers.

-We are interested in groups that occur as members of dual pairs, as defined in \cite{howetheta}.
-Thus we fix a non-archimedean local field $\F$ of characteristic $0$.
-A member of a dual pair of type II is the general linear group $\G=\GL_\Df(\V)$, where $\Df$ is a finite dimensional division algebra over $\F$ and $\V$ is a finite dimensional right $\Df$ vector space.
-The Lie algebra of $\g=\GL_\Df(\V)$ is $\End_\Df(\V)$.
-A member of a dual pair of type I is the isometry group $\G\subseteq \GL_\Df(\V)$ of a non-degenerate $\sigma$-hermitian or $\sigma$-skew-hermitian form $(\cdot,\cdot)$ on $\V$, where $\sigma$ is a possibly trivial involution on $\Df$, fixing $\F$ pointwise.
-The Lie algebra of $\G$, $\g\subseteq \End_\Df(\V)$.